dwXwd/hello-world/README.md

 ### Install required packages from package.json

 -   Download this repository
--   Navigate to projeect's "root" folder
+-   Navigate to project's "root" folder
 -   Install required packages in package.json via terminal and npm install

 ## Run the App